kjell/mcn-2020-git-haiku/index.md

-Now that eyes of hawks
+Cloud of cherry-bloom
 There's no sign that can foretell
-The autumn dusk is here.
+Since there is no rice